 One of these “common questions” is “how should I approach this build” or “what do you work on first” and many other versions of this same question.
 I refer to this as the sequencing of the build.
 So, in this post I’m going to walk you through my step-by-step approach to converting an empty cargo van into a capable tiny home on wheels.
 I’ve written many other posts about these various steps so there will be plenty of links to those.
-It’s somewhat specific to my Miles Van Camper build and your specific layout or approach may require you to shuffle these around a bit but hopefully this is helpful to anyone making their own camper van for the first time.
+It’s somewhat specific to my Miles Van Camper build and your specific layout or approach may require you to shuffle these around a bit but hopefully, this is helpful to anyone making their own camper van for the first time.

 I’ve included 10 photos in at the bottom of the post that shows this transformation.
 I normally spend about three months on the process.